(Last update: 22/01/2023)

 The songs chosen for the contests are usually covers of fairly known pieces, adapted with brand new lyrics written on purpose for the contest.
 The main topics are recent news, politics, gossip… with a satirical twist and a comedy style.
-For instance, the 2020 main theme would have been (if the contest had taken place!) the pandemic, how the government dealt with it, tales of people buying tons of toilet paper, the beginning lack of masks, remote working with the children at home and so on!

 The murgas that make it to the final evening perform one last time and then the winner is elected.
 The finalists have the honour to sing during some of the Carnival events and to participate in the parades.

 I want to mention that the concept of murga has been pretty much unknown in the rest of Spain until one of these choirs won the “Got Talent España” in 2019.

 As for murgas, there’s a contest for the best comparsa, which is a sort of dance group with percussionists (including maracas, tambourines and similar instruments).
 The dancers are dressed up with Carnival fancy dresses, with a clear preference for wide and colourful feathering.

 Coordination and choreography are the focus of every performance, since with all those costumes it would be pretty impossible to aim for wild acrobatics!

 I’m used to seeing colourful and noisy Carnival parades and here in Tenerife there are 3 main ones: the cabalgata anunciadora, the coso apoteosis and the entierro de la sardina.